decentralized-identity/bbs-signature/draft-bbs-signatures.md

 However, traditional digital signature schemes require both the signature and the entire message to be disclosed during verification, constraining its usage in certain applications.

-The BBS Signature scheme provides many new properties however three key ones are:
+The BBS Signature scheme provides multiple unique properties when compared with conventional digital signature schemes, however three key ones are:

 **Selective Disclosure** - The scheme allows a signer to sign multiple payloads while still produce a single output signature.
 An intermediary then possessing the payloads and the signature can generate a proof whereby they can choose which payloads to reveal.